gdsrosa/sw-list/README.md

 ### Installing

-Assuming you have all the Node.js and NPM environment setup in your machine:
+Assuming you have all the Node.js (version 14.15.0) and NPM (version 6.14.8) environment setup in your machine:

 Let's install the dependencies